 Inflation is all over the news.
 Whether it’s business, consumer or political news, we simply cannot escape it, and folks will continue to debate it.

-Now, before you jump into any dividend-paying stock, I should warn you that not all dividend stocks are created equal.
-But before I explain why, let’s take a step back and talk about what exactly a dividend is.
+While inflation is cooling down, it is still a little elevated.
+So, folks should continue to turn to dividend-paying stocks as good hedges against inflation.
+But before you jump into any dividend-paying stock, I should warn you that not all dividend stocks are created equal.
+Before I explain why, let’s take a step back and talk about what exactly a dividend is.

 A dividend is a distribution from a company’s earnings paid directly to a class of its shareholders.
 It is up to the company as to when (or even if) it is paid.
 The dividends tend to be paid out on a quarterly basis, but some companies will pay a semi-annual or annual dividend.
 Company management will always announce when it will be paid – including your deadline to buy the stock in order to receive this payout – and what the dividend will be per share.